milliHQ/terraform-aws-next-js/examples/next-image/README.md

 terraform apply   # Deploy the Next.js app to your AWS account
 ```

-After the deployent was successful, you should see the following output:
+After the deployment was successful, you should see the following output:

 ```sh
 > Apply complete!